 If you decide not to join or wish to withdraw, this is your choice and practice staff will continue to treat you in the same way as before.

 The information held in your GP record is stored on a secure NHS accredited server.
 It will be your responsibility to keep your login details and password safe and secure.
 If you know or suspect that your record has been accessed by someone that you have not agreed should see it, then you should change your password immediately.
 If you can’t do this for some reason, we recommend that you contact the practice so we can remove online access until you are able to reset your password.
 If you print out any information from your record, it is also your responsibility to keep this secure.
 If you are at all worried about keeping printed copies safe, we recommend that you do not make copies at all.

 There are a number of different services for people who want to get onto the internet.
 Many are provided by local authorities, colleges and charities.
 The best place to start would be your local library.

-NHS England is also working with the Tinder Foundation on supporting people who want to make better use of the health information that is available on the internet.
-You can find out more on: http://www.tinderfoundation.org/what-we-do/uk-online-centres
+NHS England is also working with providers on supporting people who want to make better use of the health information that is available on the internet.
+You can find out more on: https://www.goodthingsfoundation.org/

 What to do if you are experiencing technical difficulties accessing your GP practice’s online services?

 Please visit the practice website for further support and information and try logging on a little later.
 If you urgently require an appointment or repeat medications please contact the practice.

 The practice has a right to remove online access to services for anyone that doesn’t use them responsibly.